Guidelines and Procedures

 Change in Thesis Supervision

-During the course of the thesis, any changes to the supervisory team must be reported to the Graduate School by a simple letter, co-signed by the current and future thesis supervisor(s) as well as by the laboratory director
+During the thesis, any changes to the supervision team must be approved by the EG Management.
+The request must be sent by post, co-signed by the thesis supervisor (current and future), as well as by the laboratory management and the doctoral student.

 Practical Guides for ADUM